 Statistical evaluations of MCAS-Alt include difficulty and discrimination indices, structural relationships (correlations among the dimensions), and bias and fairness.
-Item-level classical statistics-item difficulty and discrimination values-are provided in Appendix G. Item-level score distributions for each item (i.e., the percentage of students who received each score point) are provided in Tables H-3 through H-9 of Appendix H. Note that the Self-Evaluation and Generalized Performance dimension scores are also included in Appendix H.
+Item-level classical statistics-item difficulty and discrimination values-are provided in Tables G-17 through G-23 of Appendix G. Item-level score distributions for each item (i.e., the percentage of students who received each score point) are provided in Tables H-4 through H-10 of Appendix H. Note that the Self-Evaluation and Generalized Performance dimension scores are also included in Appendix H.